Board of Finance

 I am originally from Princeton, New Jersey, and went to Union College in Schenectady New York to earn an Electrical Engineering degree while participating in Navy ROTC at RPI.
 I was commissioned as an officer in the US Navy and served in combat as a Naval Flight Officer during both Operations Enduring and Iraqi Freedom.
 Professionally, I earned my MBA from UMass Amherst and have held various Financial Analyst and Program Finance positions in various businesses.

 Politically, I am a staunch independent.
 I am running as an unaffiliated candidate.
 I have been loudly critical of the entrenched two-party system nationally and the system’s propensity to create divisiveness, but I am pragmatic enough to see its value and need at a non-partisan local level.
 Therefore, I am extremely grateful to the Granby Democrats for their endorsement.
-He believes the opportunity the Granby Democrats have taken by endorsing an unaffiliated candidate speaks to their willingness and record of listening to and acting on behalf of the majority of Granby’s registered voters, regardless of their affiliation.
-I am also cross endorsed by the Forward Party and the Independent Veterans of America.
+I believe the opportunity the Granby Democrats have taken by endorsing an unaffiliated candidate speaks to their willingness and record of listening to and acting on behalf of the majority of Granby’s registered voters, regardless of their affiliation.
+I am also cross endorsed by the Forward Party and seeking the endorsement of the Independent Veterans of America.

 If elected to the Board of Finance, I want to explore creative ways to minimize the upward pressures of increasing costs on the overall tax burden of Granby residents.
 In an environment where Granby will be receiving fewer federal and state dollars, now more than ever, we need to look at ways to manage the tax burden on the local property owners, seek business and industrial tax base growth while protecting Granby’s bucolic rural culture and excellent schools.
 As a strong fiscal conservative, I maintain we need to support and enhance quality education (70% of the town budget) to keep attracting young tax-paying families and uphold our property values, while exploring creative cost-savings and innovative non-tax revenue raising in order to maintain critical and expected services.
 Granby is known state-wide as a well run town, fiscally.
 However, we can not continue to look at the tax burden issue on a year to year basis.
 We need to begin to explore longer term strategies that will set the town up for better revenue generations and cost efficiencies in the future years.
 As a corporate financial analyst and budget planner, these are the types of activities I have done in my professional life over the last 15+ years.
 I really look forward to engaging and requesting inputs from all Granby residents on this challenging fiscal puzzle.